zama-ai/concrete/docs/core-features/non_linear_operations.md

 circuit = compiler.compile(inputset, configuration, show_mlir=True)
 ```

-where `config` is one of
+The `config` can be one of the following:
 - `fhe.MinMaxStrategy.CHUNKED` (default)
 - `fhe.MinMaxStrategy.ONE_TLU_PROMOTED`
 - `fhe.MinMaxStrategy.THREE_TLU_CASTED`

 ## Bitwise operations

 For bit wise operations (typically, AND, OR, XOR), there are 5 available methods.
-The generic principle is
+Here's the general principle:

 ```python
 import numpy as np